 \subsection{Architecture Implementation}

-\textbf{\textit{Proxmox} as the base hypervisor.} The entire infrastructure is deployed on \textit{Proxmox VE} \cite{proxmox}, an open-source hypervisor that allows managing both virtual machines and Linux Containers (LXC) from a single platform.
-This project exclusively uses LXC containers as the host-level isolation unit, as they offer faster startup times and lower resource consumption than full virtual machines, while maintaining a sufficient level of isolation for the different infrastructure roles (\textit{frontend NAT} and \textit{backend} nodes).
+\textbf{\textit{Proxmox} as the base hypervisor.} All infrastructure is deployed on \textit{Proxmox VE} \cite{proxmox}, an open-source hypervisor that allows managing both virtual machines and Linux Containers (LXC) from a single platform.
+This project uses LXC containers exclusively as the host-level isolation unit, as they offer faster startup and lower resource consumption than full virtual machines while maintaining a sufficient level of isolation for the different infrastructure roles (NAT frontend and backend nodes).